 Maine Coons also have more fur around their tails.
 These cats are known for holding their tails very proudly, which should make it easy to spot their tails.
 Maine Coon tails are typically covered in thick, long fur, as opposed to shorter fur common in other cat types.

-4. Eyes – Unusually Large for Cats
+4. Eyes – Unusually Large

 The eyes are the window of the soul, and the same is true for Maine Coons.
-Maine Coons are known for having abnormally large eyes, both in the kitten and adult cat stage of life.
+Maine Coons are known for having abnormally large eyes, both in the kitten and adult stages of life.
 These eyes make Maine Coons look more intelligent since they are more similar looking to human eyes than other cat eyes.